 The Monumental Task of Tracking and Auditing Hard Drives for Erasure

 The question becomes; how can you tell which computer hard drives have been successfully erased?
 Take a look at the picture to the left.
 These computers all contain hard drives that were to be erased.
 They were loaded onto a truck, shipped to the company for erasure, unloaded, palletized, transferred, moved, re-palletized.
 Did they all get erased?
 It is a difficult process to audit and leaves many hard drives full of information which ends up in a second hand market.
+Recently, Glenn Dardick and his research group at Longwood University purchased 300 used and erased hard drives from eBay, a popular outlet for second hand electronics.
+These hard drives were then checked for information; discovered were launch procedures from the U.S. military, security policies, facility blueprints from Lockheed Martin, and the always popular, lists of social security numbers.

 Erasing and Wiping Hard Drives Just Doesn’t Cut It Anymore